makhgal-ganbold/simukde/cran-comments.md

 * Added references for the method in the 'Description' field of the DESCRIPTION file and in the documentation of the simulate_kde function.
 * Unwrapped the 1st example which can be executed in < 5 sec.
 For 2nd example created an additional small example which is wrapped in \dontshow{}.
 And a version of the example for users is wrapped in \donttest{}.
 * Added CITATION file.
+* Added some tetst by using testthat and changed some lines of R code.
+* Rechecked with R CMD check.

 ## Test environments